 \section{Concluding Remarks and Outlook}

 3D object detection is a vivid research field with a great variety of different approaches.
-The additional third dimension compared to 2D vision forces to explore completely new methods, while mature 2DOD solutions can only be adopted to a limited extent.
+The additional third dimension compared to 2D vision forces the exploration of completely new methods, while mature 2DOD solutions can only be adopted to a limited extent.
 Hence, new ideas and data usage are emerging to handle the advanced problem of 3DOD resulting in a fastly growing research field that is finely branched in its trends and approaches.

 From a broader perspective, we could observe several global trends within the field.
-For instance, a general objective of current research is clearly the efficiency optimization of increased computation and memory resource requirements due to the extra dimension of 3DOD, with the ultimate goal to finally reach real-time detection.
+For instance, a general objective of current research is the efficiency optimization of increased computation and memory resource requirements due to the extra dimension of 3DOD, with the ultimate goal of finally reaching real-time detection.

-Additionally, it can be seen that more recent approaches increasingly focus on fully leveraging pointwise representations, since it promises the best conception of spatial space.
+More recent approaches increasingly focus on fully leveraging point-wise representations, since it promises the best conception of 3D space.
 As of the literature body of this work, PointNet-based approaches remain the only method so far that can directly process the raw point representation.

-Furthermore, we observe that the fusion of feature extraction and detection techniques as well as of data representation are the most popular approaches to challenge common problems of object detection, such as amodal perception, instance variety, and noisy data.
+Furthermore, we observe that the fusion of feature extraction and detection techniques as well as data representation are the most popular approaches to challenge common problems of object detection, such as amodal perception, instance variety and noisy data.
 For feature fusion approaches, the development of attention mechanisms to efficiently fuse features based on their relevance is a major trend.
-Additionally, the introduction of continuous convolutions facilitates the complex modality mapping.
-In general, hybrid detection models enjoy popularity for exploiting lightweight proposals to restrict the search space for more performant but heavy refinement techniques.
+Additionally, the introduction of continuous convolutions facilitates complex modality mapping.
+In general, hybrid detection models enjoy popularity for exploiting lightweight proposals to restrict the search space for more powerful but heavier refinement techniques.